 We support, monitor and evaluate the effectiveness of the school.
 This is sometimes referred to as the role of a ‘critical friend’, not in terms of negative criticism but rather in terms of asking clear and useful questions about the way things are done and the reasons for them being done that way.
 This also involves setting the policy framework for the school and monitoring the implementation of policies as managed and carried out by the Headteacher and staff as well as holding the school to account for the standards achieved and the quality of education provided.

 We hold the school to account for the handling of its finances, which includes both planning for long term spending and setting and monitoring the annual budget and funds.

 In order to carry out these roles effectively we meet monthly as a full governing body and additionally as working parties where necessary.

-To read the Governor statement for the 2016-17 academic year click here.
+To read the Governor Impact Statement for the 2017-18 academic year click here.